KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework1.md

 Ɐx(Q(x)¬R(x))

 (e) Does part (d) follow logically from parts (a), (b), (c)?
 If so, give a proof.
 If not, give a counterexample.\
-"d" doesn't conflict with a, b, or c.
+"d" doesn't conflict with a, b, or c.\
-A counter-example would be if the 6.042 TAs came from the 23rd century.
-This means (b) Nobody from the 23rd century dislikes eating pizza, which conflicts with (a) No monkeys like to eat pizza, and we know 6.042 TAs are monkeys from (c).
+A counter-example would be if there exist 6.042 TAs that come from the 23rd century.
+Recall (b) Nobody from the 23rd century dislikes eating pizza, which conflicts with (a) No monkeys like to eat pizza, and we know 6.042 TAs are all monkeys from (c).

 (f) Translate into English: (Ɐx)(R(x) OR S(x) IMPLIES Q(x)).\
 All living things come from the 23rd century or like to eat pizza are a 6.042 TA